 I think it’s safe to say that the mini cheesecake obsession is still going strong!
 It started with these adorable mini oreo cheesecakes, which so many of you loved.
 Since summer is almost here and the only thing I can think about is lemon desserts, I decided to make a mini lemon cheesecake version to share with you.

 To make these, you’ll start out with a simple homemade graham cracker crust: graham cracker crumbs, melted butter, and sugar.
 You’ll mix it up and press it into your pan, then bake it for about 5 minutes while you make the filling.
-I actually use a mini cheesecake pan for these, but a regular muffin pan works well too!
+I actually use a mini cheesecake pan for these, here’s the same pan that I own and here’s another one that’s similar.

 For this cheesecake filling, you’ll be using some cream cheese, sugar, lemon juice and zest, vanilla, an egg, and one egg yolk.
 I usually only incorporate 1 egg into my mini cheesecakes, but I loved the extra richness that the extra yolk adds to these.
 You can save the egg white and use it in these strawberry cream cheese turnovers or these candied pecans.
 Both are recipes I really love as well!